jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

     int (*transmit)(ieee802154_dev_t *dev);

     /**
-     * @brief Get the lenght of the received packet.
+     * @brief Get the length of the received packet.
      *
      * This function can use SRAM, a reg value or similar to read the packet
      * length.